weberjn/openhab-tryout-guide/openhab-tryout-guide.md

 A Thing (device) has attributes, e.g. on/off state, color or any other attribute of a physical device.

 Attributes get accessed by a connection to the attribute.
-The connections are called Channels in OpenHAB.
-Data flows between the OpenHAB Server and the Things through Channels.
+The connections are called Channels in openHAB.
+Data flows between the openHAB Server and the Things through Channels.

 Our virtual lamp has three attributes: